TK-code202/Application-Form/README.md

 ## Description

-_This is an application containing a form with fields to be inputted with information by the user and then returns the information in a letter to the user.  _
+_This is an application containing a form with fields to be inputted with information by the user and then return the information in a letter to the user._

 ## Setup/Installation Requirements